-This Medieval epoch of spiritual unity began at the end of the third century CE when the Catholic Church condemned, and labeled as heterodox, Arianism–the last rival denomination to Catholicism (“Catholic Church” 6.1, par.
+This Medieval epoch of spiritual unity began at the end of the third century CE when the Catholic Church condemned—and labeled as heterodox—Arianism, which was the last rival denomination of Catholicism (“Catholic Church” 6.1, par.
 1; “Arianism” Origin, par.
 2).

 Because it was just one, thoroughly homogenized entity, the Church featured a limited variety of musical styles, forms, and techniques.

 This one-point musical perspective held sway for a thousand years in Western Europe, but Catholicism’s monopoly on music was to be rivaled during the sixteenth century by a new denomination of Christianity called Protestantism.

 Protestantism today includes the following sub-denominations: Calvinism, Anglicanism, Lutheranism, and others.
 Out of these sects, it was Lutheranism that came first, and Lutheranism was spearheaded by an Augustinian friar from Germany named Martin Luther (Langer 283).

 In 1517, with the Renaissance spreading innovative ideas throughout Europe, a German priest published a critique of the Church that precipitated a schism, a war, and a movement known as the Protestant Reformation (Burkholder, Grout, and Palisca 215).

 The Protestant Reformation (usually shortened to the Reformation) caused some interesting modifications to sacred music.
 One such modification happened to the church choir, which ceased to be an ensemble consisting of professionals and became an ensemble consisting of laymen.

 This change was brought about by the invention of the chorale, which was a liturgical piece that was meant to be sung by the congregation (Burkholder, Grout, and Palisca 216).